NamalSanjaya/todo-app/README.md

 * shared_config_files : ["C:/Users/{username}/.aws/config"]
 * shared_credentials_files : ["C:/Users/{username}/.aws/credentials"]

-Change the `username` with your logged in username
+Change the `username` with your logged in username.

 ### 4. Execute Terraform Scripts
 a.
-Go to `scripts/terraform/` in repository.
+Open up the terminal in the root of the repository.
 b.
+Go to `scripts/terraform/` directory.
-Open up the terminal and apply following commands.
+c.
+Apply following commands.
  This will Initializing the backend.
 ```
 terraform init